ANG3L0/notes-bloggo/docs/Body experiments/DietProtocol2024.md

     * Weighed right after flight / got home.
 Probably mostly water weight.
 Will take a few days break from lifting while jetlag is reset.
 Cardio remains the same.
     * Did lift most days in Thailand.
     * Will also substitute canned tuna to canned salmon since each canned tuna is about 1 week's worth of safe mercury consumption according to FDA limits.
 So each day on cut where I eat tuna, I'm eating about 2 week's worth of mercury.
+* **Mar 4: 182.4 lb, 21.7% bf.**
+    * Not raw measurement.
+Not much to say, other than let's continue the program.
+* Mar 6: 178.4, 20.8%, raw.
+    * Wanted to get a raw measurement.
+Downspike probably followed by a mild upspike.
+So without weighing myself, I expect to go back up to ~180lb some time this week and probably land ~178-179 next Monday.